SyneRBI/SIRF-Exercises/DocForParticipants.md

 There are several ways to get SIRF and its exercises running for the training course.

- 1. Accessing a remote server prepared for the trainign course (could be Azure, or others).
+ 1. Accessing a remote server prepared for the training course (could be Azure, STFC cloud or others).
 This is specific for organized training courses.
 Please check with your instructors.
  2. Installing and running the SIRF Virtual Machine (VM).
  3. Installing and running the SIRF Docker image.
- 4. Installing and builing SIRF on your machine from source.
+ 4. Installing and building SIRF and the SIRF-Exercises on your machine from source.

-We recommend that if you are installing this for a training course, you use any of the first three options, as installign SIRF from source is harder than the rest.
+We recommend that if you are installing this for a training course, you use any of the first three options, as installing SIRF from source is harder than the rest.
-The VM works well in any operating system, Docker is easiest in Linux.
+The VM works well in any operating system, Docker works well in Linux and MacOS, (Windows support for our Docker images is currently untested).

 Instructions for all (except the training course specific server, as this will be given in the training course) can be found at https://github.com/SyneRBI/SIRF/wiki/How-to-obtain-SIRF.
-Intructions to self-build the exercises (once you have SIRF built from source) can be additionally found in this repository at [the installation instructions page.](INSTALL.md)
+Instructions to self-build the exercises (once you have SIRF built from source) can be additionally found in this repository at [the installation instructions page](INSTALL.md).

-## Start SIRF
+ ## Start a jupyter notebook server for the SIRF exercises

-Once you have SIRF on your system, or access to a server with SIRF, its time to get it running.
+Once you have SIRF on your system, or access to a server with SIRF, it is time to get it running.

 We are using Python for the exercises.
 Python is an open-source interactive language, a bit like MATLAB.
 We provide Python scripts for the exercises, so you should be fine.